-With the 2020 AMA Interim Meeting taking place Nov.
-14-17 virtually, the Senior Physicians Section Governing Council would like to encourage your participation.
+The Senior Physicians Section Governing Council would like to encourage your participation at the upcoming 2022 AMA Annual Meeting.
 As a member of the AMA and the Senior Physicians Section (SPS), you have the opportunity to influence policies within the organization.
 The section leadership welcomes proposals from members to advance and promote the needs of senior physicians (i.e., doctors age 65 and above, both active and retired).

-Medical issues and practice trends change over time.
-It is both beneficial and effective to the section if the AMA voices the positions doctors take on current issues that impact all senior physicians.
+The emphasis on certain medical issues and medical practice trends changes over time.
+It is both beneficial and effective to the Section if the AMA voices the positions doctors take on the current issues of the day that impact all senior physicians.

-Because of logistical challenges, our officers have asked that we limit resolution submissions to only those that are urgent or of the highest priority.
-Although proposed resolutions on any topic will be given consideration, broad topics affecting senior physicians are more likely to be accepted for transmittal to our House of Delegates for adoption.
+Although proposed resolutions on any topic will be given consideration, the following are broad topics affecting senior physicians that are more likely to be accepted by the Senior Physicians Section.

 An initial review of all resolution idea proposals will focus on: